AnyhowStep/bigint-lib/README.md

 A library has to check.

-If it is natively supported, it can use `BigInt` and all built-in operations.
+If it is natively supported, we can use `BigInt` and all built-in operations directly.

-If it is **polyfilled**, it cannot assume the API exposed by the polyfill for built-in operations.
+If it is **polyfilled**, we cannot assume the shape of the exposed API for built-in operations.

 Is addition done with `x.add(y)`?
 Or `Polyfill.add(x, y)`?
 Or `x.plus(y)`?
 Is it even implemented at all?